nhoizey/nicolas-hoizey.com/src/links/2020/12/11/big-picture-performance-analysis-using-lighthouse-parade/index.md

 tags: [WebPerf, Lighthouse]
 ---

-Here is a great new open source tool provided by the great Cloud Four team! 👍
+Here is a great new open source tool provided by the Cloud Four team! 👍

 > Lighthouse Parade is a Node.js command line tool that crawls a domain and gathers lighthouse performance data for every page.
 With a single command, the tool will crawl an entire site, run a Lighthouse report for each page, and then output a spreadsheet with the aggregated data.